iamphanh/base_account/README.md

 ### Account signup

 The app must allow users to register for a new account. \
-The project was created using the MVC model.\
 To prevent revealing user information, encrypt user passwords.

 ### Account login